Anytime you visit a webpage or use an internet-powered application, you’re engaging with the end result of a software engineer’s work.

 Depending on each company’s work environment, systems developers may have a more wide-ranging role.
 Oftentimes, they serve as general IT managers or system architects, meaning they are responsible for both the hardware and software needs of the organization.

-Rather than considering the needs of the end-user directly, systems developers consider what the software applications themselves need in order to run effectively.
+Rather than considering the needs of the end user directly, systems developers consider what the software applications themselves need to run effectively.
 Their work could include writing code for new software programs, integrating disparate software products onto one platform, designing and enforcing IT standards, maintaining IT documentation, and updating to new technologies.

 Because systems developers are responsible for providing technical direction and optimizing IT operations, they may work closely with data science professionals, senior systems architects, development teams, and senior management.

 Thanks to strong industry demand and their own technical expertise, skilled software engineers on both the applications and the systems sides are compensated well for the value they deliver.
 The Bureau of Labor Statistics lists the median annual salary for applications developers at $103,620 and at $110,000 for systems developers.